Negative Calorie Foods: Fact or Fiction? | Ask The Fitness Nerd

 The inclusion of fruits in the list of negative calorie foods is particularly perplexing.

-While fruit does typically contain a large amount of water and has some indigestible fiber, it’s also very high in fruit sugars (fructose.)
+While fruit does typically contain a large amount of water and has some indigestible fiber, its also very high in fruit sugars (fructose.)
 To suggest that you will burn more calories digesting fructose than the calories present in the fructose itself is simply pseudo-scientific bunk.

-Take watermelon, for example — one of the foods typically included on lists of negative calorie foods.
+Take watermelon, for example one of the foods typically included on lists of negative calorie foods.

 A 9 oz serving of watermelon has 84 calories, 1 gram of fiber, 21 grams of carbohydrates and 17.4 grams of sugar (indeed, the bulk of carbohydrates in watermelon come from sugar.)
 While calories are certainly low compared to a Dove Bar, any suggestion that your body will burn in excess of 84 calories simply by digesting a few slices of watermelon defies not only bio-chemistry, but also the Laws of Thermodynamics.
-The only way you’re going to burn that watermelon off is if you run a couple laps around the gym.
+The only way youre going to burn that watermelon off is if you run a couple laps around the gym.

 Negative Calorie Diet: The Secret is in the Enzymes?